 (c) Unless assigned on or before December 8, 1999, a zone of initial dilution for a pollutant shall not be allowed in an exceptional water.

-(4) Unless assigned on or before the most recent effective date of this administrative regulation, a zone of initial dilution for a pollutant shall be available only to a submerged high-rate multiport outfall structure and shall be limited in size to the most restrictive of the following:
+(4) Unless assigned on or before July 6, 2009, a zone of initial dilution for a pollutant shall be available only to a submerged high-rate multiport outfall structure and shall be limited in size to the most restrictive of the acute criteria which shall be met:

-(a) The acute criteria shall be met within ten (10) percent of the distance from the edge of the outfall structure to the edge of the regulatory mixing zone in a spatial direction;
+(a) Within ten (10) percent of the distance from the edge of the outfall structure to the edge of the regulatory mixing zone in a spatial direction;

-(b) The acute criteria shall be met within a distance of fifty (50) times the square root of the cross-sectional area of a discharge port, in a spatial direction; or
+(b) Within a distance of fifty (50) times the square root of the cross-sectional area of a discharge port, in a spatial direction; or